Brandin Cooks Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 - Note: Cooks' stats vs. Titans date back to 2016.

-- The 261.5 passing yards the Titans allow per game makes them the NFL's 25th-ranked pass defense this season.
+- The 261.5 yards per game the Titans are conceding through the air makes them the NFL's 25th-ranked pass defense.

-- With 21 passing TDs allowed this year, the Titans defense is ranked sixth in the NFL.
+- The Titans have given up 21 touchdowns through the air (1.3 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- In last week's matchup with the 49ers, Cooks caught seven passes for 66 yards and scored one touchdown while being targeted 11 times.
+- In last week's game against the 49ers, Cooks was targeted 11 times and recorded seven catches for 66 yards and scored one touchdown.

-- Cooks has racked up 168 yards in his last three games (56.0 receiving yards per game) with three touchdowns, hauling in 14 balls on 21 targets.
+- Cooks has totaled 168 receiving yards (56.0 per game) and three touchdowns, hauling in 14 balls on 21 targets during his last three games.

 Cooks' Houston Teammates